The Rule of 1,000 Hours in Retirement

 What is the "rule of 1,000 hours" in retirement?

 The American Time Use Survey (ATUS) tracks how Americans spend their hours each day.
-It shows that the average adult enjoys about five hours of leisure time per day, or around 1,800 hours a year.
+It shows that the average adult enjoys about five hours of leisure time per day, or roughly 1,800 hours a year.

 But not all of that time is high-quality.
-A closer look shows that the largest share is spent on passive activities like watching TV, scrolling online and casual socializing.
+A closer look shows that the largest share is spent on passive activities such as watching TV, scrolling online and casual socializing.
 When you account for how much leisure time is absorbed by low-effort habits, the truly discretionary, meaningful time — the kind you can intentionally spend on hobbies, passions, travel, volunteering or learning new skills — shrinks to about 1,000 hours a year.

 Arguably, that time may be more valuable than money.
 As the authors of one academic paper put it, "Time is a precious commodity in later life, made even more so by challenging post-retirement circumstances."